 Day 5- Mentor Text

-Share and brainstorm sentence starters to inferring.
+Share and brainstorm sentence starters to help with inferring.
+(See examples above and below.)
 Then practice in a whole group setting using a Mentor Text.
 As students answer questions, show them how to highlight their evidence in the text.
-Then show them how to fill out a stop light chart.
+(If it is a picture book, use Post Its to show proof.)
+Then show students how to fill out a stop light chart.

 Show students ways of inferring using mentor text.
 Follow the stop light steps to inferring.